Invisalign IPR (Stripping): A Guide for Patients in New York

 Is IPR Always Needed with Invisalign?

 No, absolutely not.
 IPR is only prescribed when necessary.
 If you already have spaces between your teeth (like in cases of gap teeth), this step will not be required.
-It all depends on the initial diagnosis and the treatment plan created for your specific case of teeth straightening.
+It all depends on the initial diagnosis and the personalized treatment plan created for your specific case of teeth straightening.

 Conclusion: A Precise Tool for a Perfect Result